Hammerspoon/hammerspoon/README.md

 });
 ```

+For more ideas, see [the author's config](https://gist.github.com/sdegutis/7756583).

-Phoenix can only be scripted in JavaScript.
+Note: Phoenix can only be scripted in JavaScript.

 #### Current status